moorepants/eme185/content/pages/microcontroller-tutorial-part-02.rst

    }

    void loop() {

-       // update the photocell reading (voltage)
-       y =
+       // store your measured voltage in this variable y =

-       // compute the error between the reading and the desired value e =
+       // compute the error between the measurement and the desired value e =

-       // compute the output value by multiplying the error by Kp u =
+       // compute the control effort by multiplying the error by Kp u =

-       // make sure the output value is bounded to 0 to 255
+       // make sure the output value is bounded to 0 to 255 using the bound function defined below

+       u = bound(u, 0, 255);
-       // then write it to the LED pin u = bound(u, 0, 255);
+       analogWrite(LED_PIN, u); // then write it to the LED pin to change control voltage to LED
-       analogWrite(LED_PIN, u);

        // plot the measurement
        Serial.print(y);